-The Company is a key power and water producer in the Dhofar region.
+There is no change in the industry structure in the Dhofar region.
 We expect to remain as one of the key power and water producers to meet the demands of the region.
 We continue to strive for the highest level of plant availability and reliability, which is critical to the ongoing success of the Company.
-In 2021, the reliability of the power and water plant was 99.80% and 99.36% respectively, comparable to 99.87% and 99.73% in 2020.
-The power plant load factor remained relatively stable year-on-year at 38.51%.
-Water plant load factor reduced from 99.97% to 73.41%, mainly due to the commissioning of a new Salalah III Independent Water Plant in the region.
-However, due to the take-or-pay commercial arrangement that we have with Oman Power & Water Procurement Company (OPWP), the plant load factor does not have a significant impact on the profitability of the Company.
+To achieve targeted plant availability and reliability, the Company completed the timely and planned maintenance of the plant, and implemented various plant improvement initiatives.
+In 2022, reliability of the power and water plants was 99.86% and 99.98% respectively, compared to 99.80% and 99.36% in 2021.
+The power plant load factor increased from 38.51% to 41.07%, mainly due to higher demand from the Local Dispatch Centre.
+Water plant load factor reduced from 73.41% to 58.69%, mainly due to the sharing of water demand with new plant Salalah Independent Water Project III.
+However, due to the take-or-pay commercial arrangement that we have with Oman Power and Water Procurement Company (OPWP), the plant load factor does not have a significant impact on the profitability of the Company.